JamyJones/jjdgdjf/msg.md

-Inside a Makefile how do i check the current directory
+Inside a Makefile how do i check the current directory?